Heat shield: Spacecraft

 With possible inflatable heat shields, as developed by the US (Low Earth Orbit Flight Test Inflatable Decelerator - LOFTID) and China, single-use rockets like the Space Launch System are considered to be retrofitted with such heat shields to salvage the expensive engines, possibly reducing the costs of launches significantly.
+On November 10, 2022, LOFTID was launched using an Atlas V rocket and, then, detached in order to reenter the atmosphere.
+The outer layer of the heat shield consisted of a silicon carbide ceramic.
+The recovered LOFTID had minimal damage.

 Passive cooling

-Passive cooled protectors are used to protect spaceships during atmospheric entry to absorb heat peaks and subsequently irradiate heat to the atmosphere.
+Passive cooled protectors are used to protect spaceships during atmospheric entry to absorb heat peaks and subsequently radiate heat to the atmosphere.
 Early versions included a substantial amount of metals such as titanium, beryllium and copper.
 This greatly increased the mass of the vehicle.
 Heat absorption and ablative systems became preferable.

 In modern vehicles, passive cooling can be found as reinforced carbon–carbon material instead of metal.
 This material constitutes the thermal protection system of the nose and the front edges of the Space Shuttle and was proposed for the vehicle X-33.
 Carbon is the most refractory material known with a sublimation temperature (for graphite) of 3825 °C. These characteristics make it a material particularly suitable for passive cooling, but with the disadvantage of being very expensive and fragile.
 Some spacecraft also use a heat shield (in the conventional automotive sense) to protect fuel tanks and equipment from the heat produced by a large rocket engine.
 Such shields were used on the Apollo Service Module and Lunar Module descent stage.
+The Parker Solar Probe, designed to enter the corona of the Sun, experiences a surface temperature of 2,500 °F. To withstand this temperature without damage to its body or instruments, the spacecraft uses a heat shield using a carbon-carbon ceramic with a layer of carbon foam in between.
+The probe was launched into space on August 18, 2018.